emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 If n = whatever you understand now, comprehensible input = n + 1.

-### A note on avoiding boredom when you can only understand boring, easy things

 Generally, folks seem to think that you need to understand 80-90% of something for it to be considered comprehensible input.
 I'm not sure where I stand on this — I definitely listened to content I _barely_ understood at the beginning.
 That's because I hate being bored.

+{{< notice note "How to find interesting comprehensible input as a beginner" >}}

 Baby stuff for beginners is very comprehensible.
 But it is also super boring.

+Boring is bad.
+To learn via comprehensible input, some researchers think that the input needs to be _both_ comprehensible _and_ interesting to you.

-And the thing is, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's interesting and important enough to bother learning the language for.
+Basically, you need to be actively interested and paying attention to the input you consume for it to work — your brain needs to think it's important enough to bother putting in the energy to learn the learning the language for it.

-My solution to beginner boredom is re-watching and re-listening to things you already love, but translated into your target language.
+**My solution to beginner boredom is re-watching and re-listening to things you already love, but translated into your target language.**

 Since you already know the story, it's much easier to follow what's going on and stay engaged and entertained even if you only really understand 20% of the language.

-I watched _Avatar: The Last Airbender_ dubbed in German more times than I'd like to admit, for instance.
-And the first German books I read were the translations of the _Harry Potter_ series.
+I watched _Avatar: The Last Airbender_ in German a truly embarrassing number of times.

+{{</ notice >}}

+### A note on avoiding boredom when you can only understand boring, easy things

 ## From beginner to intermediate German